KeenanS04/RecipesAndRatings/README.md

 Getting rid of outliers, we get this histogram.
 <iframe src="assets/prep-time-healthy-2.html" width=800 height=600 frameBorder=0></iframe>

 This histogram clearly shows a similar distribution between the preperation time of healthy and non-healthy foods.
-From this plot, we can see most of the non-healthy and healthy recipes share similar prep times despite some differences.
+There are also some recipes from both groups that have some differences, but we will determine if they are significant in the sections after.

 ### Interesting Aggregates